wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 1.1.1 =
 * Added: the prefetch category links option.
-This helps in some servers which sets the max simultaneous database connections to be low.
+This helps in some servers with the low max simultaneous database connections.

 = 1.1.0 =
 * Fixed: a bug that url cloak option gets unchecked in the option page.